zorzonp/Smart_Parker/Singin/README.md

 if you want to run the app on your android phone:
 Click the "app" drop down box next to the build icon, and select 'edit configuration'.
 If you already have the android phone connected with computer with USB line, just select USB device in Target drop down box.

-### How to run
+## How to run
 You should clone or download the whole project on your local computer and open the project with Android Studio.
 Sync error may occur when you try to build the project.
 You can follow Build —> Build Bundle(s)/APK(s) —> Build APK(s).
 Find the file build.gradle(Module:app) and go to the bottom of code.
 You can find the path of implementation, change the path to where you store the project.
 Then check the file local.properties(SDK Location).
 Change the path of sdk.dir to where you store the project.
 Build —> Clean Project, Build—> Rebuild Project.
 You are able to click on the “run app” button this time.
-Select any android device.
+Select a android device to run the app.
 (Mine is Pixel 2 API 28(Android 9, API 28).)

-### How to use the app
+## How to use the app
 When getting into the app, you should be on the log in page.
 If you already have registered an account, you can login with username and password.
 If you do not have the account, click on SIGN UP and it will help you sign up.

 In order to sign up, information including username, first name, last name, password, license	 plate number, state, make, model, year, color, email address is needed.